TitansProductions/tp_ranch/README.md

 I personally suggest using our free script which is [**TP Object Loader**](https://github.com/TitansProductions/tp_objectloader) - create and spawn objects on the desired locations directly from the configuration file, those objects are client - side with a rendering system to properly load and unload when being nearby / not.
 You will no longer need any ymaps or xml files.

+*We already provide on the TP Object Loader the default ranch area and its objects / props - in case you dont see some props, it is because you are missing the SPOONI props that i have mentioned above.*

 ## How to clear the area around a ranch

 To clear the area such as trees, bushes, grass, you can use: https://github.com/Spooni-Development/spooni_vegmod (SPOONI VEGMOD)